 The GDPR also introduces special considerations to make privacy information clear when targeting children.

 ePrivacy Regulation - changes to cookie compliance

-The ePrivacy Regulation is still in development but it looks likely that it will enhance restrictions on anonymously tracking user behaviour online (often done through ‘cookies’).
-The current law around this has always been unsatisfying, leading many websites to adopt pop-ups telling users they are being tracked but offering them no alternative other than not using the website.
+The new ePrivacy Regulation is still in development but it looks likely that it will enhance restrictions on anonymously tracking user behaviour online (often done through ‘cookies’).
+The current law on cookie consent is unsatisfying, leading many websites to adopt pop-ups telling users they are being tracked but offering them no alternative other than not using the website.
 In line with the general principle of active opt-in for consent contained in GDPR, the new ePrivacy regulations are likely to force websites to offer users a genuine choice about whether or not their usage is tracked while they browse.

 How does GDPR affect my charity?